MadL1me/aspnext/README.md

 ## Where to start

+Currently, main repository contains `Asp.AwesomeTemplates.Spa` template - template with React, ASP.NET Core, and many other things.

-Currently repo contains only MAIN (Level X template).
-This is the hardest and most advanced template, all other templates made from this one.
-It have most of customisable features, however, it may be hard to use this template throught `dotnet new`, so for best user experience, it's highly recommended to use _**[create-aspnet-app](https://github.com/MadL1me/create-aspnet-app)** cli tool_.
+For best user experience, it's highly recommended to use _**[create-aspnet-app](https://github.com/MadL1me/create-aspnet-app)** cli tool_.

 Each _Level_ is easy runs in docker, have its own _README_ which contains info about project Stack, documentation and useful commands list.